dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/corner.md

 # Corner

-Corner is a structure in an image consisting of two line segments and intersection point.
-A Corner represents a point at which the image's brightness or color sharply changes.
+The `Corner` interface defines the structure of a "Corner" object which consists of two lines and the intersection point in 2-dimensional space.

 ## Definition